agrc/status-page/README.md

 This is where the current and previous incident posts are.
 If you need to edit one, you can find it in there.

+## Hosting and Deployment

+This app is hosted on Netlify.
+New deploys are triggered on every push to `main`.

 ## Attribution

 This project was developed with the assistance of [GitHub Copilot](https://github.com/features/copilot).